oracle-livelabs/oracle-health/compliance-form-generation-with-OCI-GenAI/LAB-2 Generate clinical trials with OCI Generative AI/README.md

 ## Introduction

 Generative AI is a fully managed Oracle Cloud Infrastructure service that provides a set of state-of-the-art, customizable large language models (LLMs) that cover a wide range of use cases, including chat, text generation, summarization, and creating text embeddings.
-Use the Generative AI  playground to try out the ready-to-use pretrained models.
+Use the Generative AI  playground to try out the ready-to-use pre-trained models.
 It also supports creating your own fine-tuned custom models based on your own data in a secure dedicated cluster environment

 Estimated Lab Time: -- 5 minutes